yavuzkutayozdemir/cloud-journey/cloud-support-track/part-007-azure-activity-logs.md (day-7)/part-007-day-007-activity-logs.md

-Part 7 – Activity Logs (day-7)
+🎯 Goal

+Use Azure Activity Logs to identify and resolve unexpected changes to a virtual machine resource via the Azure Portal (no CLI used).

+⸻

+🔍 Problem

+While testing my Linux VM, I suddenly lost remote access.
+No recent changes were made by me, and the VM appeared healthy in the portal.
+This unexpected behavior suggested that an automated policy or background action might have silently affected my network settings.

+⸻

+🧠 What I Solved

+By digging into the Azure Activity Logs, I discovered that a policy enforcement action ('audit' Policy action) had modified the virtual network configuration.
+Recognizing it was automatically applied by the subscription’s default governance rules, I updated the VM’s configuration accordingly and restored access without downtime.

+⸻

+� Scenario

-Today, after setting up a virtual machine in Azure, I noticed that some resources were behaving unexpectedly.
-Specifically, there was a brief outage in external access to the application.
-To investigate, I navigated directly to the Activity Log section of the Azure portal.
+After setting up a Linux VM in Azure, I noticed unusual behavior — external access was temporarily disrupted.
+Suspecting a configuration issue, I explored the Activity Logs to investigate what had happened behind the scenes.

-The Activity Log provides a time-stamped record of all operations performed on Azure resources.
-It’s a critical tool for auditing and troubleshooting.

-I applied filters to display only the entries related to my virtual machine, vm-support, and then narrowed the time window to focus on the most recent actions.
-One entry caught my attention:
+⸻
+ What You Did
+	1. Opened the Azure Portal and navigated to the VM named vm-support
+	2. Clicked on Activity Log in the left-hand menu
+	3. Filtered logs by:
+	•	Time range: Last 6 hours
+	•	Resource: vm-support
+	•	Subscription: Azure for Students
+	4. Found a relevant event:
-	•	Action: ‘audit’ Policy action
+	•	Action: 'audit' Policy action
 	•	Status: Successful
-	•	Initiated by: My user account
+	•	Initiated by: My user ID
-	•	Time: 16 minutes ago

-This log entry helped me quickly realize that a policy applied to the virtual machine was limiting its network access.
-After reviewing the policy, I made the necessary adjustments and restored connectivity.

-This was a real-world scenario where the built-in observability tools in Azure proved invaluable.
+	5. Realized a network restriction policy had been enforced
+	6. Adjusted the policy to restore connectivity

 ⸻

  What I Learned
-	•	Azure Activity Logs are essential for diagnosing operational issues and auditing changes across cloud resources.
-	•	Filtering and time-scoping in the Activity Log helps pinpoint events with precision.
+	•	How to interpret and filter Azure Activity Logs to trace system-level events
-	•	Policy actions can silently impact the behavior of a resource, even if everything appears properly configured.
-	•	Troubleshooting skills are not just technical—they also rely on understanding the right tools and interpreting what they reveal.
+	•	The role of policy assignments and their hidden impact on deployed resources
+	•	That visibility into past actions is key for maintaining uptime and accountability
+	•	Real-life debugging often starts with the question: “What changed?”

+⸻

+ Screenshot